bevy/photo-editor-android/README.md

 ![alt tag](https://s18.postimg.org/xza5yw53d/photoeditorsdk.png)

-Photo Editor SDK that contains a lot of features to edit, scale, rotate and draw on images like Instagram stories.
+Photo Editor SDK contains a lot of features like edit, scale, rotate and draw on images like Instagram stories.

 -----------------------------------------------------------------------------------------------------